BSc (Hons) Quantity SurveyingSouthwark Campus

 Why study at Quantity Surveying at LSBU?

-- No. 1 London university: for 'satisfied with teaching' and 'satisfied with assessment' in Building, town and country planning (Guardian League Table 2018)
+- Ranked 1st for overall score in Building, town and country planning amongst London Modern Competitors (Guardian League Table 2021)

 - Heritage: 1st institution to offer RICS accredited programmes in the UK.